SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 get someone else to do the driving), they follow four steps:
 1. Determine the trip’s destination and duration.
 2. Make calculations for the interstellar journey.
-3. Figure out the navigation diﬃculty number.
+3. Figure out the navigation difficulty number.
 4. Find out the navigation results.
 Determine the Trip’s Destination and Duration: The ﬁrst step a ship’s captain needs to do is decide where she’s going and how she wants to take to get there.
-Use the “Interstellar Benchmarks” sidebar to determine the time.
+Use the "Interstellar Benchmarks" sidebar to determine the time.
 Once the base duration is determined, the navigator may then divide that number by her drive’s class to get the actual amount of time the ship will take (assuming perfect conditions).
 Make Calculations for the Trip: Figuring out the best route then inputting it into the computer isn’t easy, and even with the incredible advances in computers.
 How much time it takes to perform the calculations depends on where the ship’s supposed to end up.
-A character can rush the calculations, taking the rushing penalty (see the“Game Basics” chapter for details).
+A character can rush the calculations, taking the rushing penalty (see the"Game Basics" chapter for details).
 Many ship captains begin navigation calculations while they wait in space dock, so they can leave as soon as the local authorities clear them for departure.